 When it comes to user-friendliness, both lidar and photogrammetry have pros and cons.

 Lidar doesn’t use a camera, so you don’t need to calibrate camera settings for environmental conditions like you do on a photogrammetric drone.

-Ground control is a necessary part of surveying no matter which technology you’re using.
-In the past, lidar had the advantage of not requiring laying out GCPs, saving people a lot of legwork and time.
-However, with Propeller PPK, it’s essentially the same setup workflow as lidar: set up your base and fly.
+But lidar’s hardware can be challenging to set up—calibrating for the center of gravity and measuring the lever arms requires a tremendous amount of precision.Ground control is a necessary part of surveying, no matter which technology you’re using.
+In the past, lidar had the advantage of not requiring ground control points, which saved legwork and time.
+However, with Propeller PPK, it’s essentially the same setup workflow as lidar: just set up your base and fly.

 Data capture and processing

-Want to see photogrammetry in action?Request a demo
+Want to see Propeller’s photogrammetry in action?Request a demo